-Ballough Rural Cluster is located c 0.8 kilometres north-west of the Lusk development boundary.
-The lands access onto a county road which is proximate to the junction with the R132 Regional Road to Balbriggan.
 Rural Clusters cater for rural generated housing demand, as an alternative to housing in the open countryside.
-The zoning is considered appropriate.
-The zoning of the lands for the particular use or development type is Criteria 2 required to achieve the proper planning and sustainable and in particular is: • Comprises significant previously developed and/or under-utilised lands. • Will be essential in achieving compact and sustainable urban growth.
+The zoning of the lands for the particular use or development type is required to achieve the proper planning and sustainable and in particular is: • Essential to facilitate the regeneration and/or expansion of the centre of the urban settlement.
+Criteria 2 • Comprises significant previously developed and/or under-utilised lands. • Is within or adjoining the core of an established or designated urban settlement. • Will be essential in achieving compact and sustainable urban growth. • There are no suitable alternative lands for the particular use in areas at lower risk of flooding within or adjoining the core of the urban settlement.
 This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of the flood zone data (NIFM, PFRA) is not considered suitable for this Stage 2 Initial Flood Risk Assessment.
-Criteria 3 It is recommended that an appropriately detailed site-specific FRA be submitted with any planning application for proposed development of those lands demonstrated to be at risk of flooding to ensure future development satisfies Criteria 3 of this Justification Test.
-Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
+Criteria 3 Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
 Development proposals in Flood Zone A or B shall be subject to a Stage 3 Site Specific Flood Risk Assessment and a Development Management Justification Test where applicable.